 Hardened steel is a key material in many industrial and structural applications.
-Let us now look in detail at its characteristics and the tempering process.
+Let us now look in detail at its characteristics and the hardening process, which is essential for achieving the desired strength and durability.

 What is steel hardening?